 - submit the link, copy and paste the prospectus and fill out the timeline/plan of action using the form below.
-Save all into a Word document and submit via email
+Save all into a Word document and submit via email before class

 - Write a paragraph explaining why you chose this opportunity and how you feel that this is the best next step for you.
 Include your planned date of graduation and outline your idea of what you would like to accomplish as an artist in the next few years.

 - Provide asked for information to the right of each field.

 - Mark an “x” or “N/A” to the left of each category below.
 If your application does not call for everything listed, mark “N/A” to the left of the field, if it does, Mark with an “x”

 - Paste specific language from the application into your answer to the right of each field.

 - If your application asks for more information than is listed, use the “other field” to describe what is asked for.